Termineric/laravel-ecommerce-example/readme.md

 1. Follow the rest of the steps above.
 Instead of `php artisan ecommerce:install`, migrate and seed the normal way with `php artisan migrate --seed`

-## Ad attributes to products
+## Add attributes to products
 **********************************************
-* This Will be change by Eric F. Zoons       *
+* This Will be change by Eric F. Zoons
+* This will be done soon but first change style of the website to TerminEric.eu site style
 **********************************************
   1. Make table for attributes
-  2. Pivot table to connect to products
+  1. Pivot table to connect to products
-  3. All attributes can have add on price
+  1. All attributes can have add on price
-  4. Group pivot table
+  1. Group pivot table
-  5. All attribute will have a picture
+  1. All attribute will have a picture

-  This will be done soon but first change style of the website to TerminEric.eu site style